 What websites are blocked in China?

 The internet is an integral part of our everyday lives.
-So much so that we often take for granted what we can access on the internet.
+So much so that we often take what we can access on the internet for granted.
 Unfortunately, several popular websites are blocked by The Great Firewall in China.
-Take a look at some of these websites in the table below.
-Are there any sites that you frequent?
+Take a look at some of them below.
+Do you see any websites that you frequently visit?

 The New York Times

 Some of these sites may be surprising, and this list doesn’t even scratch the surface of China’s internet restrictions.
-However, you can use a reliable VPN to access blocked websites.
+However, you can use a VPN to solve the blockage issue.